Call automation for data driven teams | FreJun

 France

-France is also a two-party consent country.
-It prohibits the recording of a conversation without getting consent from all the parties involved.
-According to Article 226-1 of France’s Penal Code, recording and transmitting calls without consent is a violation of privacy.
-France, being part of the European Union, follows the General Data Protection Regulatory (GDPR), which regulates the control of processing data of EU citizens.
+France enforces a two-party consent rule, requiring all participants to agree before recording a conversation.
+Article 226-1 of France’s Penal Code classifies unauthorized call recording and transmission as a privacy violation.
+As part of the European Union, France adheres to the General Data Protection Regulation (GDPR), which regulates the processing of EU citizens’ data.

-Companies can monitor and record their employees’ incoming and outgoing calls in the workplace, after complying with the following requirements:
+Companies can legally monitor and record their employees’ calls in the workplace but must follow specific guidelines:

 Spain

-In Spain, businesses planning to record calls must inform the customers that the call is being recorded and get their consent before starting the recording.
-The laws pertaining to call recording are regulated by the Organic Law of Data Protection (LOPD) and the Law of Information Society Service and Electronic Commerce (LSSI).
-Spain is also a two-party consent state.
+In Spain, businesses must inform customers and obtain their consent before recording calls.
+The Organic Law of Data Protection (LOPD) and the Law of Information Society Service and Electronic Commerce (LSSI) regulate these call recording practices.
+Spain enforces a two-party consent rule, ensuring that all participants agree before recording a conversation.

 Netherlands